Formula to Calculate Average Inventory

 #2 – Avg.
 Inventory Period

-Another important ratio that makes use of Inventory Turnover Ratio and allows management to understand the time taken in converting goods into sales.
+Another important ratio uses the Inventory Turnover Ratio, which allows management to understand the time to convert goods into sales.

 Example of Avg Inventory Period